 Students on this program have an opportunity to study post-conflict transformation, peace-building efforts, and the impact of political transition and international intervention throughout the Balkans.
 You are based in Serbia, but will also have the chance to travel to Bosnia-Herzegovina and Kosovo to explore the topics from multiple viewpoints.

 Students interested in Spain have quite a few options to choose from: Alicante, Barcelona, Bilbao, Granada, Madrid, Malaga, Salamanca, Seville, and Valencia.
 Students will find many general courses throughout the majority of programs listed below.
-Students interested in focusing on policy, law, and regional autonomy in Europe will really enjoy SIT's program, while the programs through Spanish Studies Abroad and EF would be best for those hoping to improve their Spanish language skills.
+Students interested in focusing on policy, law, and regional autonomy in Europe will really enjoy SIT's program, while the programs through Spanish Studies Abroad or EF would be best for those hoping to improve their Spanish language skills.
 For those hoping to do an internship and take classes, CAPA's program could be a great fit.